 As a department, we aim to inspire girls to learn more about Italian language and culture.
-Girls who opt for these courses often have a desire to pursue MFL when they leave school or who already have an appreciation of Italian culture through their own studies of History or History of Art, for example.
+Students who opt for these courses often have a desire to pursue MFL when they leave school or who already have an appreciation of Italian culture through their own studies of history or history of art, for example.

 The girls are supported by our excellent Italian assistant.

 Students learn quickly how the language mirrors a number of other languages, making it easy to understand and apply.
 They are often surprised by just how quickly the learning of this language can take place so effectively.
 Many girls are inspired to pursue Italian at university as a result of this initial exposure.

 WHY IS ITALIAN EXCITING AT CLSG?

 The course is very fast paced and results are always excellent.
 The girls surprise themselves by how much they can learn in such a short space of time.